A Woman Was Raped And Murdered In 1980. More Than 40 Years Later, Her Family Finally Got Justice.

 - In 1986, A 12-year-old Girl Was Raped And Murdered.
 It Took More Than 35 Years For Her Family To Get Justice.

-- It Took Over 40 Years, but Justice Was Finally Served in the Killing of a New York Teen Stabbed in Her Apartment
+- It Took 45 Years, But Justice Was Finally Served in the Killing of a New York Teen Murdered in Her Apartment

 - DNA Identifies 75-Year-Old Man As Suspect In Nearly 40-Year-Old Cold Case Murder Of California Teen: Prosecutors